flutter/website/src/docs/cookbook/networking/delete-data.md

 ## 2. Delete data on the server

-In this example, let's delete an album from the [JSONPlaceholder][] using the
+In this example, you'll delete an album from the [JSONPlaceholder][] using the
 `http.delete()` method.
 Note that we will require the `id` of the album which we want to delete.
 For this example, let's use something we already know, say `id = 1`.